 We were co-founded by Jane Goldsmid and Nick Watts in late 2016.
 We became a registered charity in Summer 2017.
 Our founding practice team met in the refugee camps in France whilst working out there and on return, we all felt like more should be done right here in the UK.

 The project moved beyond what any of us could have expected and we now provide a range of support to children, young people and their families.
-We are a small yet rapidly growing charity, working in partnership with many organisations.
-We offer a nationwide service, although a lot of our work is focused in London.
+We now offer a nationwide service, although a lot of our work is focused in London.

 We aim to:

-- Improve the support received by migrant children and young people and develop practice that supports and empowers them overcome oppression.
-We do this through advocacy and challenge.
+Improve the support received by migrant children and young people and develop practice that supports and empowers them overcome oppression.
+We also aim to champion better practice with families through collaborations and contribution to advisory groups and research.

-- Provide culturally sensitive support in the UK to children, young people and families who are migrants, refugees and asylum seekers.
-This includes advocating and supporting those with no recourse to public funds and providing support in settlement, adjusting to a new life, mentoring and family work - building strong, lasting support and community networks.
+Provide culturally sensitive support in the UK to children, young people and families who are migrants, refugees and asylum seekers.

 You can keep up with our progress by keeping up to date with our news feed, or by following us on social media.